 While that could be true, we are here to tell you that you are missing out on some awesome Texas small towns if you don’t take advantage of the stops during your drive between these two cities.

-A San Antonio road trip from Dallas gives you the opportunity to see some of the natural wonders of TX, check out a new city or two, and maybe even include a state park if you so desire!
+A San Antonio road trip from Dallas allows you to see some of TX’s natural wonders, check out a new city or two, and maybe even visit a state park if you so desire!

-Of course, we will give you all of the great tips and great stops on this Dallas to San Antonio road trip guide, so add in an extra hour or two into your Dallas and San Antonio trip!
+Of course, we will give you all the great tips and great stops on this Dallas to San Antonio road trip guide, so add an extra hour or two to your Dallas and San Antonio trip!

 Keep reading about this fun road trip to get more details and to start planning your drive from Dallas to San Antonio!